English | Italiano

 The external provider of scripts or multimedia content does not necessarily follow the same security standards followed by your bank (or it is just about to go bankrupt and therefore it urgently needs cash).

-What can happen is that the images (or Javascripts) loaded from the external provider contain harmful code: the latter is extremely easy to embed into a digital image by exploiting code vulnerabilities such as widespread "buffer overflow" weaknesses in image processing libraries (for example, for the well known libpng library (Portable Network Graphics format), see [1], [2], [3], [4], [5], [6], [7], [8]).
+What can happen is that the images (or Javascripts) loaded from the external provider contain harmful code: the latter is extremely easy to embed into a digital image by exploiting code vulnerabilities such as widespread "buffer overflow" weaknesses in image processing libraries (for example, in the case of the well known libpng library - Portable Network Graphics format, see [1], [2], [3], [4], [5], [6], [7], [8]).
 Similar considerations can be made for audio and video content.

 The result is that after pointing your web browser to your bank https://www.mybank.example website you have loaded not only the trusted code supplied by your bank, but also harmful content from, say https://www.evilprovider.example, resulting in a crash of your online banking session and eventually in the compromise of sensitive data (e.g. passwords).